Thorlabs/Motion_Control_Examples/C#/README.md

 Alternatively, you may wish to simply copy and paste the example code from GitHub straight into the "program.cs" file.
 This solution may be more simple.

-## Adjusting the Example to Use Your Device

-By default, most examples are programmed to take command line inputs in the form [Program Name] [Serial Number] <Optional Arguments>.
-Although example serial numbers are given in the code, the scripts as-written will not use them.

-Instead, they use the [Serial Number] argument.